drapertoby/portfolio-toby-draper/c1_submission.md

         </ul>
       </li>
       <li>Based on these observations, my recommendations were built around ceasing all discount on purchases unless it was linked to a social media campaign.
 I predicted that this would influence the shopping behaviour of all customers to adopt the habits of the spotlight subset customers</li>
+      <li>The assignment was intended to showcase skills in MS Excel, PostgreSQL and Tableau.
+All of my Excel and SQL exporation are described in the report and then reproduced using the dataset uploaded to Tableau to keep visualisations consistent</li>
       <li>The brief asks for a dashboard built in Tableau and for a recorded presentation to communicate insights.
 To simplify delivery, my "dashboard" is actually several dashboards that I click through in the manner of a PowerPoint presentation to tell my story</li>
     </ul>